alexose/synthwave/README.md

 This could be achieved by increasing the size of the system, designing a more efficient cell (ideally a flow cell), or perhaps building multiple machines to work in parallel with one another.

-We hope that by publishing this work under the MIT license, future hackers and collaborators will share their learnings.
+We hope that by publishing this work under the CERN license, future hackers and collaborators will share their learnings.
 It is only by the overwhelming success of carbon capture do we hope to maintain a livable climate.
 By investing your time and energy in projects like this one, we may uncover key techniques that make gigaton-scale carbon capture viable.